mi-classroom/mi-web-technologien-beiboot-ss2020-p2sk/docs/CONTRIBUTING.md

 ## Design decisions

 This projects uses [ADR](https://adr.github.io/) to track all the decisions made.
 You can read up the decision by visiting the [ADR Index](adr/index.md).
+New features are added by ADR.
+Feel free to open an issues for a [new feature](https://github.com/mi-classroom/mi-web-technologien-beiboot-ss2020-p2sk/issues/new?assignees=&labels=&template=feature_request.md&title=).

 ## Styleguides for Go Code